Student Support Specialist

 Track and Field- Students in Middle School thru Transition

-In the spring of 2005, track was the first sport offered in the history of District 200 Special Olympics.
+In the spring of 2005, track was the first sport offered in the history of CUSD 200 Special Olympics.
 Athletes are able to compete in a total of 2 events (2 track, 2 field, or a combination of both).
 Events are available for runners, walkers, and athletes in wheelchairs.
-Practices begin indoors in early February and are held at WWS.
-There are outdoor invitational events in April, and lead up to the Spring Games.
-The Annual Spring Games Qualifying Meet will be TBD.
-Athletes who receive a Gold Medal in their events at the Spring Games qualify for the State Summer Games.
+Practices begin indoors in early March and are typically held at WN.
+Outdoor invitational events are offered in May, including the Spring Games Regional Qualifying meet..
+Athletes who receive a Gold Medal in their events at the Spring Games qualify for the State Summer Games typically held in June.
 More information to come on Spring and State events.

 Practice information will be shared closer to the season.